You are here: American University College of Arts & Sciences Department of History

 Students may pursue either the General MA program or the Public History Concentration.
 Inquire at history@american.edu to learn more about our BA/MA program.

-Fall 2024 Special Topics Courses
+Spring 2025 Special Topics Courses

-Global History of Soccer
+History of Ukraine

 HIST 301 001